-I was thinking “The penny thing better be really cool”.
-It was.
+I was thinking, “The penny thing better be really cool”.
+Okay, yes, it was cool.

 But I’m not going to lie, it made me want (and I still think about them often) those scissors.
 If they can do that to metal, think of all the food possibilities… mostly I’m thinking it would be nice for cubing up chicken.